 Composer/Performer NED ROTHENBERG has been internationally acclaimed for both his solo and ensemble music, presented for the past 30 years in North and South America, Europe and Asia.
 He performs primarily on the alto saxophone, clarinet , bass clarinet, and the shakuhachi – an endblown Japanese bamboo flute.
 He leads the trio Sync, with Jerome Harris, guitars and Samir Chatterjee, tabla.
 Recent recordings include Quintet for Clarinet and Strings, Ryu Nashi (new music for shakuhachi), Inner Diaspora, The Lumina Recordings and Ghost Stories, all on Tzadik, as well as Live at Roulette with Evan Parker, Are You Be and The Fell Clutch, on Rothenberg’s Animul label.

-Lauded for her artistry and ability to captivate audiences, harpist Bridget Kibbey “makes it seem as thought her instrument had been waiting all its life to explode with the gorgeous colors and energetic figures she was getting from it” (New York Times).
-She is a recipient of the prestigious Avery Fisher Career Grant, and winner of Concert Artist Guild’s International Competition and Astral Artist Auditions.
-Bridget’s debut album, Love Is Come Again, was named one of 2007′s Top Ten Releases by Time Out New York.
-She may also be heard on Deutsche Grammaphon with Dawn Upshaw, on a recording of Osvaldo Golijov’s Ayre and Luciano Berio’s Folk Songs, as well as on Music@Menlo LIVE in a collection of French Masterworks for harp and string quartet.
-This season marks the release of her newest album, Music Box, a celebration of solo harp works that showcase the rich cultural fabric that makes up the United States, with Dawn Upshaw as special guest.
-Ms. Kibbey’s solo per- formances have been broadcast on NPR’s Performance Today, New York’s WQXR, WNYC’s Soundcheck, WETA’s Front Row Washington, WRTI’sCrossover, and A&E’s Breakfast with the Arts.
+She is a recipient of the Avery Fisher Career Grant, the Classical Recording Foundation’s 2012 Young Artist Award, and winner of Concert Artist Guild’s International Competition and Astral Artist Auditions.
+Bridget’s debut album, Love is Come Again,was named one of 2007′s Top Ten Releases by Time Out New York.
+She may also be heard on Deutsche Grammaphon with Dawn Upshaw, on a recording of Osvaldo Golijov’s Ayre and Luciano Berio’s Folk Songs.
+Bridget recently completed her newest solo album, The Bridge Project, a celebration of solo harp works that celebrate the rich cultural fabric that makes up the United States, with Dawn Upshaw as special guest.
+This season Bridget records on Placido Domingo’s next solo album, with producer Robert Sadin.
+Ms. Kibbey’s solo performances have been broadcast on NPR’s Performance Today, on New York’s WQXR, WNYC’s Soundcheck, WETA’s Front Row Washington, WRTI’sCrossover, WXII’s Backstage Pass, and on television in A&E’s Breakfast with the Arts.